Blessed Mary Frances Schervier

 This woman who once wanted to become a Trappistine nun was instead led by God to establish a community of sisters who care for the sick and aged in the United States and throughout the world.

 Mother Frances visited the United States in 1863 and helped her sisters nurse soldiers wounded in the Civil War.
 She visited the United States again in 1868.
-When Philip Hoever was establishing the Brothers of the Poor of St. Francis, she encouraged him.
+She encouraged Philip Hoever as he was establishing the Brothers of the Poor of St. Francis.

 When Mother Frances died, there were 2,500 members of her community worldwide.
 They are still engaged in operating hospitals and homes for the aged.
 Mother Mary Frances was beatified in 1974.